 - Cleopatra has an entourage of four courtesans, one of which is named Guimieukis (pronounced "Gimme-a-kiss" in French) and serves as a parodic Love Interest for Asterix.

-- The character of Vodafonis, who is depicted as the speaker of the workers, while in the book they didn't really have any.
+- The character of Vodafonis (Itineris in French), who is depicted as the speaker of the workers, while in the book they didn't really have any.

-- Cut-and-Paste Translation: As typical of Miramax, a good 20 minutes or so was cut in the English version.
+- Dub-Induced Plotline Change: As typical of Miramax, a good 20 minutes or so was cut in the English version.
 Most notable being the Running Gag of people commenting on Cleopatra's nose, but a lot of scenes with Obelix was also cut for some reason.

 - Eye Take: This film's take on Baba the lookout's Oh, Crap! when he finally sees the Gauls on the Egyptian ship, complete with close-up to sell his reaction.